rtic-rs/rtic/book/en/src/internals/access.md

 over how a static variable can be accessed by they are not flexible enough.

-To achieve the fine-grained access control where tasks can only access the static variables (resources) that they have specified in their RTFM attribute the RTFM framework performs a source code level transformation.
+To achieve the fine-grained access control where tasks can only access the static variables (resources) that they have specified in their RTIC attribute the RTIC framework performs a source code level transformation.
 This transformation consists of placing the resources (static variables) specified by the user *inside* a `const` item and the user code *outside* the `const` item.
 This makes it impossible for the user code to refer to these static variables.